Biplane fighter aces

 In the end of February the Gruppo also received eight Dewoitine D.520s

-The Gruppo also received the prototype of the Re.2005 (MM494) and Vittorio Minguzzi made the first flight with this aircraft on 7 March 1943.
+The Gruppo received the prototype of the Re.2005 (MM494) and Vittorio Minguzzi made the first flight with this aircraft on 7 March 1943.

 He then brought it to Napoli-Capodichino where it was incorporated into 362a Squadriglia.